-See the Difference a Blend Can Make
+See the Difference a Blend Can Make by Tyler Duprey

 Let’s start off with this handy demo, which shows what each blend mode does to a background image.
 Use the drop-down menu and see how various modes affect the display.
 The amount of variation might surprise you.

-Here’s a very practical usage of CSS blend modes.
+Here’s a practical usage of CSS blend modes.
 Select a photo within this gallery, and it shows more than just the full-sized image.
 You’ll also find a blended and blurred version of the image in the background, making for a more immersive experience.

-Filter & Blend
+Filter & Blend by Chris Johnson

 The amount of potential image manipulation possible with CSS is kind of amazing.
 This tool offers visual proof, letting you adjust the base/mid/highlight effects and the colors used.
-The end result can be something that looks far and away different from the original.
+The result can be something that looks far and away different from the original.

-Small Code, Big Results
+Small Code, Big Results by Alvaro Felipe

-This carefully-blended photo offers a solid example of what can be accomplished with just CSS.
+This carefully blended photo offers a solid example of what can be accomplished with just CSS.
 What makes it all the more impressive is that the style sheet is a mere five lines in length.
-It’s a matter of setting up a photo background, adding a gradient and finishing off with a blend.
+It’s a matter of setting up a photo background, adding a gradient, and finishing off with a blend.
 You can’t even create this effect in an image editor this quickly!